 Newton, MA 02459

 or Email: email@example.com

 What is the selection process?

-Depending on the open position, the full application will be reviewed by the Mayor or his designee, the President of the Board of Aldermen or the Chair of the School Committee.
-All first time mayoral appointments require an interview with City Hall staff members and the Coordinator of Boards and Commissions.
-If the candidate is selected for appointment, the recommendation will go to the appropriate Committee of the Board for review and the candidate will be invited to meet the Committee.
-The appointment will then go to the Full Board of Aldermen for final review and approval.
+Depending on the open position, the full application will be reviewed by the Mayor or his designee, the President of the City Council or the Chair of the School Committee.
+All first time appointments require an interview with City Hall staff members.
+If the candidate is selected for appointment, the recommendation will go to the appropriate Committee of the City Council for review where the candidate will be invited to meet the Committee.
+The appointment will then go to the Full City Council for final review and approval.